-He was awarded two Victoires de la Musique Classique (“French Grammy”) in 2013 and 2015.
-He was named ECHO Rising Star in 2017.
-Edgar is a laureate of the Fondation Banque Populaire, Young Soloist Award from French Public Radio Stations 2013, Safran Corporate Foundation and is Adami Révélation Classique 2012.
+Moreau received two Victoires de la Musique Classique awards in 2013 and 2015, and was named ECHO Rising Star in 2017.
+He is supported by the Fondation Banque Populaire and Safran Foundation for Music, and was a laureate at the French Public Radio Stations Young Soloist Award in 2013, and named Révélation Classique de l’Adami in 2012.

 Moreau plays on a David Tecchler cello from 1711.
 His bow was made by Dominique Peccatte.click to download images